exceptionless/Website/content/docs/clients/custom-clients/index.md

 1. Access to the user's project configuration settings
 2. The ability to filter requests sent to the server based on the settings mentioned above
 3. Convenience wrapper supporting all or most of the API endpoints
-4. Ability to customize the configuration of the client

 Let's take these one at a time.